on this page

 However, your eligibility or payment rate may have been impacted if the actual days you worked in those fortnights were not evenly spread out.

-The practice ended on 7 December 2020, when new legislation made income reporting easier for our customers.
+The practice ended on 7 December 2020, when new legislation made income reporting easier.

 Prior to 7 December 2020, people had to report their gross earnings based on the number of hours they worked during each Centrelink fortnightly reporting period.